How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 Warning: Cowork can make real changes to local files.
 Give it access only to the folder for this workshop, not your whole teaching archive.

-Cowork requirements at a glance: Claude Desktop, a paid Claude plan (Pro/Max/Team/Enterprise), and Cowork research preview access.
+Cowork requirements at a glance: Claude Desktop, a paid Claude plan with Cowork available, and one clearly scoped local workshop folder or Cowork project.

 If Claude Cowork is new to you